-Figure 4-13 - Hybrid Sewer Separation Outfall 035
+Figure 4-13 Hybrid Sewer Separation Outfall 035

-The hybrid separation reduces the extent of sewer separation by 5,442 LF of 8-54" pipe.
+The hybrid separation reduces the extent of sewer separation by 5,442 LF of 8-54" pipe by reducing the extent of rehabilitation and replacement of existing pipe by 50%.
 The approach for this area is assumed to include:

-- Green Stormwater Infrastructure in Public Right-of-Way - Median Area GSI (North Main Street, 2,000 LF) - Stormwater Flow Control - Downspout Disconnection - Flow Throttle existing catch basins on side streets between Camp St and North Main St (48 EA) - Additional catch basin inlet capacity at side street intersections with North Main St (24 EA) - Stormwater Storage on North Main Street (150,000 gallons, 1,500 LF of 10'x10' box culvert) - Sewer Separation (Isn't this the same as straight sewer separation alternative?) - Installation of new drain pipe network, 20% addition to existing pipes (10,884 LF, 8-24" dia.)
-Replacement of 10% of existing pipes in separation area (2,621 LF) - Rehabilitation of 10% of existing pipes in separation area (2,621 LF) - Reuse of 80% of existing pipes in separation area and 100% of existing pipes in stormwater flow control area (49,178 LF)
+- Green Stormwater Infrastructure in Public Right-of-Way - Median Area GSI (North Main Street, 2,000 LF) - Stormwater Flow Control - o Downspout Disconnection - Flow Throttle existing catch basins on side streets between Camp St and North Main St (48 EA) - Additional catch basin inlet capacity at side street intersections with North Main St (24 EA) - Stormwater Storage on North Main Street (150,000 gallons, 1,500 LF of 10'x10' box culvert) - Sewer Separation - Installation of new drain pipe network, 20% addition to existing pipes (10,884 LF, 8-24" dia.) - Replacement of 5% of existing pipes in separation area (2,621 LF) - Rehabilitation of 5% of existing pipes in separation area (2,621 LF)

-- Adjacent utility work - Limited to roadways impacted by separation only, no utility work on roadways without separation related excavation - Replacement of 80% of existing water main (10,804 LF) and service connections up to right-of-way where existing pipe is replaced - Replacement of 90% of existing gas main (12,155 LF) and service connections up to right-of-way where existing pipe is replaced at a 50-50 cost split with gas company - Coordination with electric and telecom utilities for upgrades to privately owned infrastructure prior to subsurface construction - Surface Restoration - Limited to roadways impacted by excavation only, no surface work on roadways without separation related excavation - Full-depth reconstruction of 20% of excavated roadways (2,701 LF) - o Grind-overlay reconstruction of 80% of excavated roadways (10,804 LF) - Outfall 035 - The catchment tributary to Outfall 035 is slated for sewer separation to remove stormwater before it reaches the NBC's system as part of the Phase III baseline condition.
-The neighborhood generally slopes from east to west down to North Main Street with the side streets having both pronounced curb reveal and sufficient slope to promote overland flow allowing storm water to flow down the hill which in turn could minimize the amount of new infrastructure necessary to separate the system.
-Storm water would be captured near the bottom of the hill before it reaches North Main St, shown in Figure 4-14.
-Flows could be stored in a new storm water interceptor or linear stormwater tanks before discharging back to the combined system, or back to the river.
+- Reuse of 90% of existing pipes in separation area and 100% of existing pipes in stormwater flow control area (49,178 LF) - Adjacent utility work - Limited to roadways impacted by separation only, no utility work on roadways without separation related excavation - Replacement of 80% of existing water main in excavated roadways (10,804 LF) and service connections up to right-of-way where existing pipe is replaced - Replacement of 90% of existing gas main in excavated roadways (12,155 LF) and service connections up to right-of-way where existing pipe is replaced at a 50-50 cost split with gas company - Coordination with electric and telecom utilities for upgrades to privately owned infrastructure prior to subsurface construction - Surface Restoration - Limited to roadways impacted by excavation only, no surface work on roadways without separation related excavation - Full-depth reconstruction of 20% of excavated roadways (2,701 LF) - Grind-overlay reconstruction of 80% of excavated roadways (10,804 LF)